 Training should be repeated as often as necessary and should take place during working hours.

-Whatever training you decide is necessary to support your fire safety strategy and emergency plan, it should be verifiable and supported by management.
+Whatever training you decide is necessary to support your fire safety strategy and emergency plan, it should be verifiable.

 Enforcing authorities may want to examine records as evidence that adequate training has been given.